 Some of the best mountaineering documentaries can be found on Youtube.

-Mountaineering documentaries can be really hard to find.
+Mountaineering documentaries can be really hard to find and source.
+Often, these films are either out of circulation, cannot be rented or require a vault subscription to their original production channel.
 Thankfully, some of the best mountaineering documentaries can be found on YouTube.

 This iconic film recounts the historic first ascent of Mount Everest by Sir Edmund Hillary and Tenzing Norgay in 1953.
 The expedition was almost unsuccessful, and the two men who summited that day weren’t supposed to.
 Yet, they went down in history because of a twist of fate.
 Click above to watch on YouTube, or watch below.